Codeveyor/CDVImagePickerViewController/README.md

 [![](images/logo_codeveyor.jpg)](https://twitter.com/Codeveyor)

-## CDVImagePicker v1.0
+## CDVImagePickerViewController v1.0

-`CDVImagePicker` is a fully customizable image picker written in Objective-C. Subclassed from UIViewController
+`CDVImagePickerViewController` is a fully customizable image picker written in Objective-C. Subclassed from UIViewController

 [![](images/preview.png)](http://codeveyor.com)

 ## Requirements

-`CDVImagePicker` uses ARC and requires iOS 7.0+.
+`CDVImagePickerViewController` uses ARC and requires iOS 7.0+.
 Works for iPhone and iPad

 ##Installation

 ###Cocoapods

 ###Manual
-Drag CDVImagePickerController folder to your project
+Drag CDVImagePickerViewControllerController folder to your project

 ##How to use
 1.Find Container View at the list of available UI elements in Interface Builder